Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Extended Discussion and Analysis of Our Methods

+Since $\mathbb{E}[G_{\text{\ours}}] = \mathbb{E}[G_{\text{Naive}}] = \mathcal{G}^*$, both methods are mathematically \textbf{unbiased Monte Carlo estimators} of the same target, differing only in variance.
+While $G_{\text{\ours}}$ naturally exhibits higher variance per step compared to the ensemble average $G_{\text{Naive}}$, the iterative nature of diffusion sampling effectively performs temporal integration.
+This smooths out the stochastic noise over the trajectory (as confirmed by our variance analysis in Appendix B), confirming that a single stochastic sample is sufficient and theoretically justified.

-Therefore, our simplification from Naive \ours to \ours can be viewed not as an ad-hoc heuristic, but as a principled step motivated by stochastic approximation theory.
-Further experiments, such as repeating the process with a small number of samples (as shown in Figure~\ref{fig:repeat}), corroborate this perspective by demonstrating diminishing returns.
-This confirms the practical sufficiency of a single stochastic sample, especially when its effect is temporally integrated over the diffusion trajectory.
+Further experiments, such as repeating the process with a small number of samples (as shown in Figure~\ref{fig:repeat}), corroborate this perspective by demonstrating diminishing returns, validating the practical efficiency of our approach.